Treatment of Glaucoma

 Iridotomy.
 This type of laser treatment is used for angle-closure glaucoma.
 A small incision is made in the iris (the coloured part of the eye) to improve the drainage of aqueous humour.
 The technique increases the space at the front of the eye and reduces the possibility of a sudden increase in intraocular pressure.

-When drug therapy is not enough to reduce intraocular pressure, some patients require a surgical intervention.
-Glaucoma surgery does not improve the patient’s vision, as a damaged optic nerve cannot be regenerated, but it does serve to reduce the intraocular pressure to appropriate levels required to maintain vision.
+When pharmacological treatment is not sufficient to reduce intraocular pressure, or when worsening of glaucoma is observed, surgical intervention may be required.
+Glaucoma surgery does not improve vision, as the damaged optic nerve cannot regenerate, but rather aims to lower intraocular pressure to the levels needed to preserve vision.

-Drainage systems.
-A drainage tube is inserted into the eye and directs the fluid to a more spacious area called a reservoir.
-This is situated under the conjunctiva (membrane covering the surface of the eyeball) and the sclera (white of the eye).
-The fluid is then absorbed by the surrounding veins.
+Drainage devices.
+A drainage tube is implanted inside the eye to channel fluid to a larger area called a reservoir.
+This is located beneath the conjunctiva and sclera.
+The fluid is then absorbed by surrounding veins.

 Substantiated information by: